Guide written by:

 - Concrete hole saws, or diamond core drills, are a type of heavy-duty hole saw used to drill into concrete;

-- Extension rods are handy for wood drilling and allowing you to drill deep holes (as long as the drill has a larger diameter than that of the extension bar).
+- Extension rods are handy for wood drilling and allow you to drill deep holes (as long as the drill has a larger diameter than that of the extension bar).

 Guide written by: